openedx/openedx-webhooks/README.rst

   404 error when we ask it about the pull request.
 Now the bot will retry GET requests that return 404, to give GitHub a chance to get its act together.

+- BUG: when a pull request was edited, the associated Jira issue would be reset to its initial status.
+This is now fixed: the Jira status is unchanged.

 2020-07-21
 ~~~~~~~~~~